Home :: Skin Diseases :: Actinic Keratosis

 Aactinic keratosis (AK) is commonly known as a solar keratosis.
 It occurs in all age groups and is characterised by a small, rough spot occurring on skin that has been chronically exposed to the sun.
 Actinic keratoses generally measure in size between 2 to 6 millimeters in diameter (between the size of a pencil point to that of an eraser).
 They are usually reddish in color and often have a white scale on top.

 Actinic keratosis is the most common sun-related growth.
 An estimated 60% of individuals older than 40 years who are predisposed have at least one actinic keratosis or solar keratosis.
 Usually, these people are fair-skinned, burn easily, and tan poorly, as well as have occupations or hobbies that result in excessive sun exposure.
 Many people have new actinic keratoses each year.
+It may appear on any sun-exposed area, such as the face, ears, neck, scalp, chest, backs of hands, forearms, or lips.

 A predisposition for solar keratosis is genetic.
 They occur more frequently in fair, redheaded, or blonde patients that burn frequently and tan poorly.